Bingkudu Mosque

-The Bingkudu Mosque (sometimes spelled or written as Bengkudu Mosque and also called Jamik Bingkudu Mosque) is one of the oldest mosques in Indonesia, which was founded by the Padri in the wake of the Padri War in West Sumatra in 1823.
-This mosque with the typical Minangkabau style architecture is located in Jorong Bingkudu, Nagari Canduang Koto Laweh, Canduang District, Agam Regency, West Sumatra.
-When it was first built, the building of the mosque was made of wood, on its floor, pole, and its wall.
+The Bingkudu Mosque (sometimes spelled or written as Bengkudu Mosque and also called Jamik Bingkudu Mosque) is one of the oldest mosques in Indonesia.
+It was founded by the Padri in the wake of the Padri War in West Sumatra in 1823.
+This mosque with typical Minangkabau style architecture is located in Jorong Bingkudu, Nagari Canduang Koto Laweh, Canduang District, Agam Regency, West Sumatra.
+When it was first built, the building of the mosque was made of wood on its floor, pole, and wall.

 Currently, in addition to being used as an Islamic worship activity and a means of religious education for students, Bingkudu Mosque is also used as the headquarters of the Jorong Bingkudu Poverty Eradication Coordinating Team.
 It was also designated by the government of Agam Regency as a cultural heritage in 1989.
 Thus in 1991, the mosque began to experience an overall restoration.

 Architecture

 Original structures are well preserved until today.
 The architectural characteristics of the mosque is easy to recognize, especially in the form of a roof that consists of three layers with a little basin.

 The mosque is located at the foot of Mount Marapi at an altitude of 1,050 m above sea level, and was built on a plot of 60 x 60 square meters, with a building area of 21 x 21 meters.
 Height of the building from the ground up to the top (roof) is around 19 meters.
 The building is constructed of wood, and three-story roof frame was made from fibers.
 Just like Rumah Gadang, a traditional Minangkabau residential building, the building of the mosque has a cage 1.5 meters below the ground.